camptocamp/github_pki/README.md

 A team of the provided organization from which to select users to authorize.
 If not specified, all users in `GITHUB_ORG` will be authorized.

+Multiple teams can be specified, separated by commas.

 ### GITHUB_USERS

 A list of GitHub users to authorize.